cms-ttH/ttH-TauMCGeneration/README.rst

 Release Setup
 ~~~~~~~~~~~~~

-Unfortunately, these steps don't work well with the MCM workflows.
+Unfortunately, these steps don't work well with the McM workflows.
 First,
 a pile-up sample needs to be produced.
 To set up the environment

 .. code-block:: shell